LaurentVeyssier/Deep_Q_Learning/README.md

 # results

-The agent was trained up to a low score of 400 for demonstration purpose.
+The agent was trained for 45' on a limited number of episodes for demonstration purpose.
 Much longer training is required to achieve decent performance.

 ![](asset/pacman.gif)